An occupier of land must hold a site licence in order for it to be used as a caravan site unless one of the following exemptions applies:

 Licensing and planning permission

-Before you can apply for a Site Licence you must have received planning permission for the development of the site, and must also comply with any conditions set.
+Before you can apply for a Site Licence you will need planning permission for the development of the site, and comply with any conditions set.